Quick Answer

 Invest for the Long Term

-Once your emergency fund is established and high-interest debt is under control, directing extra income toward tax-advantaged investment accounts like a Roth IRA or employer-sponsored 401(k) is a powerful wealth-building move.
-For 2026, the IRS contribution limit for a Roth IRA is $7,000 per year ($8,000 for those age 50 and older).
-Brokerage platforms like Fidelity, Vanguard, and Charles Schwab offer commission-free index fund investing that allows even small, consistent contributions to compound significantly over time.
+Once your emergency fund is in place and high-interest debt is under control, directing extra income toward tax-advantaged accounts like a Roth IRA or employer-sponsored 401(k) is a sound next move.
+For 2024, the IRS contribution limit for a Roth IRA is $7,000 per year ($8,000 for those age 50 and older).
+Brokerage platforms like Fidelity, Vanguard, and Charles Schwab offer commission-free index fund investing that allows small, consistent contributions to compound over time.

 Final Thoughts